 Cafe Britt is probably the leader of the coffee industry in Costa Rica.
 Britt coffee is sold throughout the country at most grocery stores and gift shops.
 You will spot them by their artistic Costa Rica themed packaging.

 We took this tour a few years ago and had a great time.
-You can not actually access their plantation but the tour guide will take you on a walk to show you some coffee plants and the process they go through.
+You can not actually access their farm but the tour guide will take you on a walk to show you some coffee plants and the process they go through.
 You will then learn more about the production process and drink several coffee samples.
 Your guide will teach you all about the different flavor profiles you can experience with coffee.

 Overall, it’s a really fun and informative experience.
 Just be prepared to drink a lot of coffee (if you want to of course).